 At the main entrance, small bottles of hand disinfectant can be taken along "for your pocket".

-At the entrances, the temperature is measured daily for each employee.
-In addition, a robot dispenses protective mouth-nose masks without contact.
-We strongly advise everyone to wear them to best prevent the spread of viruses.
+At the entrances, the temperature of all employees is measured every day.
+Furthermore, a robot distributes free mouth/nose masks.
+We strongly recommend everyone wear them to prevent the spreading of viruses as best as possible.

-All doors in the building where this is possible are open to avoid contact with door handles.
+All doors in the building are open, where possible, to avoid contact with door handles.

-The electronic time clocks have also been converted to contactless use.
+The electronic time clocks have also been adjusted so that they work without contact.

-In order to limit the group of people who enter the company building, we will not receive any customers, applicants or other external persons until further notice.
+To limit the number of people who enter the company building, we are not meeting any customers, applicants or other external people until further notice.

 There are posters with hygiene rules all over the company site.
 These include regular hand washing and disinfection, sneezing and coughing labels, no hands initiative, but also things like healthy eating, lots of exercise in the fresh air, warm clothing etc.